nasdesps/portfolio/content/projects/homelab-series-part-4-automation-and-alerting.md

     ```
 2. Add the following line to schedule the backup for 3:00 AM every morning:
     `   0 3 * * * /path/to/your/backup.sh`
-    You will now get a fresh, off-site backup every night and a Discord message when it's done.
+    You will now get a fresh, onsite and off-site backup every night and a Discord message when it's done.

 ---